Major Issues in Education: Hot Topics

 Completion rates are increasing, but there is still concern over the significant percentage of college students who do not graduate.
 Almost 9 percent of students who began college in 2015 had still not completed a degree or certificate six years later.
 Over 22 percent of them had dropped out entirely.

 Students leave college for many reasons, but chief among them is money.
 To mitigate that, some institutions have implemented small retention or completion grants.
 Such grants are for students who are close to graduating, have financial need, have used up all other sources of aid, owe a modest amount, and are at risk of dropping out due to lack of funds.
-One study found that around a third of the institutions who implemented such grants noted higher graduation rates among grant recipients.
+One study found that around a third of the institutions that implemented such grants noted higher graduation rates among grant recipients.

 3. Student mental health